J-HangarSpace

 North American F-86D Sabre 04-8187, Nyutabaru AB, Miyazaki Prefecture

-Handed over to the JASDF 60 years ago, on May 24, 1960, this aircraft started and ended its short active service career—at Komaki and Chitose, respectively—with the 2nd Air Wing’s 103rd Sqn.
+Handed over to the JASDF more than 60 years ago, on May 24, 1960, this aircraft started and ended its short active service career—at Komaki and Chitose, respectively—with the 2nd Air Wing’s 103rd Sqn.
 It is not known how many years passed between its withdrawal from use, on October 1, 1968, the day of the 103rd’s disbandment, and its arrival to join the Nyutabaru base collection.

 Possibly used merely to test the application of a green and grey camouflage scheme, at a time